Keyboard shortcuts

 road = 80

-• Note: The value is either a scalar value to be applied to all edges with no specified value, a table road_type -> speed_limit or two tables road_type -> speed_limit, for urban and rural edges.
+• Note: The value is either a scalar value to be applied to all edges with no specified value, a table edge_type -> speed_limit or two tables edge_type -> speed_limit, for urban and rural edges.

 • Steps: PostprocessRoadNetworkStep